epinter/tqrespec/README.md

 #### ***Skills***

 Now if you change to Skills tab, you will see two lists with the skills of your character.
-Below this lists, there are two buttons for each.
+Below these lists, there are two buttons for each.
 The first button "Reclaim All Skills Points" will remove all points allocated on skills on that mastery and make the points available to use in game.
 The button "Mastery" permits you to reduce the mastery level to 1 or remove the mastery completely.

 If you have a mastery on level 24 and 7 skills with points allocated, you can click on "Reclaim All Skills Points" to have the points from the 7 skills back to you.
 Then you click on "Mastery / Reclaim" to have 23 points back from the mastery, so you will have the mastery with just 1 point allocated, or you can click on "Mastery / Remove" to have all 24 points from mastery.